-Use 7Zip as suggested for the workshop and unzip the Plain Java client Libraries download file (for example named RTC-Client-plainJavaLib-4.0.1.zip) using 7Zips Extract Files and provide the extraction Path <workshopDir>/Installs/PlainJavaAPI .
+Use 7Zip as explained in the workshop and unzip the Plain Java client Libraries download file (for example named RTC-Client-plainJavaLib-4.0.1.zip) using 7Zips Extract Files and provide the extraction Path <installDir>/Installs/PlainJavaAPI .

 Now do the same with the JavaDoc for the Plain Java Client Libraries e.g. a file named RTC-Client-plainJavaLib-API-javadoc-4.0.1.zip.
 As extraction path provide <workshopDir>/Installs/PlainJavaAPI/ as path again.